 The fact that girls were holding boys hands?
 It is the culture of this dance since it was first started.

-So I write this “outrageous” article in response, strongly believing that I should.
+So I write this “outrageous” article in response, firmly believing that I should.
 Somehow, we shouldn’t leave the stage empty to be filled with all this craziness and fanatic calls.
 I knew if it were published on Palestinian media I would get my full shares of insults.
 But I was determined to do it.

-Of course I entered the gate of fame having an article shared with over the ten thousands times and viewed in double the number in a couple of hours.
+Of course, I entered the gate of fame having an article shared with over the ten thousands times and viewed in double the number in a couple of hours.
 I was smart enough not to enter the site and see the comments of course.

 If a young man and woman dancing folklore are becoming prostitutes what should I become with my words?

-This is also one of the times, when all forces of power or alleged power join.
+This is also one of the times when all forces of power or alleged power join.
 Thinking who is behind this?

-As much as the people of the authority are watching the death of people in the streets each day and make use of this for their own children to foster and blossom abroad or even here.
+As much as the people of the authority are watching the death of people in the streets each day and make use of this for their children to foster and blossom abroad or even here.
 Those who call for death are the same.
 We are watching those young lives perish, while they applaud death behind their screens.